 Career Exploration

-Career exploration experiences encourage students to develop personal career interests, a better understanding of pathways to a chosen career, and the workplace readiness skills needed to make informed decisions regarding secondary and postsecondary education and training.
-These experiences are typically of shorter duration.
-Students may be assigned supplementary work connected with the activity and may be graded on their performance in a way that contributes to the final grade in a CTE class.
+Career exploration experiences encourage students to develop career interests, a better understanding of pathways to a chosen career, and the skills needed to make informed decisions regarding secondary and postsecondary education and training.
+These experiences are typically of a shorter duration than career preparation experiences.
+Students may complete supplementary work connected with the activity and may be graded on their performance in a way that contributes to the final grade in a CTE class.

 Career Preparation

 Career preparation experiences deepen student knowledge and develop skills necessary for success in employment and postsecondary education.
 These experiences are recommended for students who have a clear goal of entering the workforce directly after high school or enrolling in a closely related postsecondary program.
 These experiences are structured primarily to give students extensive practice in applying fundamental technical and practical knowledge and skills in their chosen careers.
-Career preparation experiences take place over a longer timeframe and involve more responsibilities.
+Career preparation experiences take place over a longer timeframe and involve more responsibilities than career exploration experiences.

 21st Century Workplace Readiness Skills for the Commonwealth

-Mastery of workplace readiness skills will increase when the concepts and vocabulary are continually applied and reinforced throughout the core competencies of the course.
-Therefore, Career and Technical Education (CTE) teachers are required to incorporate the Workplace Readiness Skills competencies to all CTE courses.
+Student mastery of workplace readiness skills will increase when they apply and reinforce the concepts and vocabulary throughout the core competencies of the course.
+Therefore, CTE teachers are required to incorporate workplace readiness skills competencies into all CTE courses.

-Workplace Readiness Skills describe many several commonly expected competencies skills employers seek from most employees.
-These include personal qualities and abilities, interpersonal skills and workplace professionalism competencies.
-Employers value employees who can communicate effectively and act professionally.
-Regardless of the technical skills a specific job may require, every job involves workplace readiness good social/interpersonal skills.
+Workplace readiness skills are competencies that employers expect from most employees.
+These include personal qualities and abilities, interpersonal skills, and skills related to professionalism.
+Employers value employees who can communicate effectively and behave professionally.
+Regardless of the technical skills a specific job may require, every job involves workplace readiness skills.